danielpunkass/Blockpass/README.markdown

 Blockpass is a standard Mac OS X application that runs as a "faceless background application."
 As such it doesn't show up in the Dock.
 It also has no user NSStatusItem show it won't show up in the menu bar either.
 It simply runs quietly in the background, waiting for you to type your password (or whatever string you configure it with), and jolts you with an alert condemning the action.

+**Please note:** by default the tool ignores typing that occurs in either Terminal or Screen Sharing.app, it won't interfere with attempts to type your password in those apps.

 Requirements
 ------------